PAGE TOP

 Water-absorbing mud stabilization material "Watoru"

-The water-absorbing mud stabilization material "Watoru" is a hydration-treated product made by mixing a special chemical with incinerated ash from paper manufacturing sludge generated by papermaking companies.
-In addition to physical reforming through water-absorbing (with an instantaneous reforming effect), it also has chemical reforming ability over time (with gradual strength development).
+The water-absorbing mud stabilization material "Watoru" is a hydration-treated product made by mixing a special chemical with incinerated paper ash (PS ash) from paper manufacturing sludge generated by papermaking companies.
+In addition to physical reforming through water-absorbing (with an instantaneous reforming effect), it also exhibits chemical reforming ability over time (with gradual strength development).

 This business processes and sells compost materials made from organic waste discharged from food-related companies, etc.